Saturday, 22 May 2010

 • webmin-virtual-server

-I have no idea what most of them do but they had been sitting around for a long time waiting for me to install them and tonight was the night.
-Shortly afterwards I notices that my Wordpress sites had stopped working and all the PHP files were being served as file attachments with a content type of application/x-httpd-php instead of being parsed, executed and then delivered as text/html.
+Shortly after doing the updates I noticed that my WordPress sites had stopped working and all the PHP files were being served up as file attachments with a content type of application/x-httpd-php instead of being parsed, executed and then delivered as text/html.

 At first I thought it was something to do with the SQL performance tweaks I was doing but I soon remembered about the updates and I went off hunting the web for a solution.